Make Your V-Say Date Swoon With This Devilishly Sweet Red Velvet Cheesecake Recipe

 Oreo red velvet cheesecake has long been a favorite in my family.
 From the subtle chocolate flavor to the perfect crunch of the Oreo crust, this dessert is perfection!

 Let's not forget a generous dollop of whipped cream to finish every bite with a touch of coolness.
 While you might think red velvet is limited to Christmas and Valentine's day, red velvet is perfect for any occasion!

 I make this cheesecake using a slow, cool-down method instead of a water bath (bain marine).
 I find this slow cool-down method is the only way to achieve a crack-free cake.

-If you are looking to make mini cheesecakes, you can find the directions below.
+If you are looking to make mini single-serve cheesecakes, you can find the directions for those below.

 In a nutshell, red velvet is a vanilla cake with a little bit of cocoa powder.
 Or another way to think of it as a cake with a very mild chocolate flavor.
 Red velvet cake is traditionally made with buttermilk to give it a slight tart finish.

 It is generally believed that red velvet cake originated during Victorian times.
 The red color resulted from vinegar combined with non-Dutch processed cocoa powder.
 This interaction caused the cake to turn a reddish brown hue.

 During WWI, the ingredients changed, but consumers still wanted the classic red color.
 To keep the red color, beet juice was added.
 Nowadays, red coloring typically comes from gel red food coloring.

 How to Bake a Perfect Oreo Red Velvet Cheesecake